-An important alternative to (4.1) is the partly parametric model (cf. Robinson (1988), with x{1i} and x{2i} subvectors of x_i .
+An important alternative to (4.1) is the partly parametric model (see Robinson (1988), Fan and Li (1996)) where with x{1i} and x{2i} subvectors of x_i .
 Our approach permits a simple way to test against this alternative.
 The practitioner only has to follow the method described in the paragraph above to test for linearity of the regressors in x{2i} .
 But we can offer something more if the linearity part of (4.10) is believed to hold.
-Our method gives a straightforward way to test for the specification of $d(\cdot)$, and this can be done in even more general cases where $x'{1i}\beta$ is replaced by a parametric nonlinear function, cf. Andrews (1994).
+Our method gives a straightforward way to test for the specification of $d(\cdot)$, and this can be done in even more general cases where $x'{1i}\beta$ is replaced by a parametric nonlinear function as in Andrews (1994).